What Functions Can Graph Neural Networks Generate?: Main Results

 \subsection{Characterization of $\mathcal{F}_{n,d}$ and Proof Sketch}

-In this section, we study a characterization of $\mathcal{F}_{n,d}$ that provides a deeper insight about what GNNs can represent, and paves the path for proving \cref{theo: final}.
+In this section, we study a characterization of $\mathcal{F}_{n,d}$ that paves the path for proving \cref{theo: distinct}.
+Based on the definitions and results of this section, \cref{theo: distinct} is proven in \cref{app: theo-distinct}.
+To reach the result of \cref{theo: distinct}, we take the following steps:

-We start by introducing the notion of {\it multiset-equivalent functions} (MEF) and provide useful candidates for such functions.
-Based on MEFs, we define what we call a {\it basis} function for which we show that any {\GPC} function, i.e., any element of $\mathcal{F}_{n,d}$, can be written in terms of this basis function.
-This observation eventually leads to proving the sufficient condition of \cref{theo: final}. \begin{definition}[Multiset-Equivalent Function (MEF)] For positive integers $n$ and $m$, we call the function $\psi:\R^m \to \R^{p}$ a multiset-equivalent function (MEF), if for all $v_1,\ldots,v_n, v_1',\ldots,v_n'\in \R^m$, the equation
+{\bf (i) Building MEF functions.} We start by introducing the notion of {\it multiset-equivalent functions} (MEF) and provide useful candidates for such functions.
+MEFs are building blocks for defining the basis functions in step (ii). \begin{definition}[Multiset-Equivalent Function (MEF)] For positive integers $n$ and $m$, we call the function $\psi:\R^m \to \R^{p}$ a multiset-equivalent function (MEF), if for all $v_1,\ldots,v_n, v_1',\ldots,v_n'\in \R^m$, the equation

 holds if and only if there exists a permutation $\pi \in S_n$ such that $(v_1',\ldots,v_n') = (v_{\pi(1)},\ldots,v_{\pi(n)})$.
 For fixed $m$ and $n$, the class of all such functions is denoted by $\Psi_{m,n}$.
 Moreover, we refer to $p$, the dimension of the co-domain of the function $\psi$ as $p({\psi})$. \end{definition}